How to ask for public information

 - Just ask.
 By law, most public information is available to you — the public.
 If you want to find out what your city pays for garbage collection, how much local businesses contribute to your county’s tax coffers or whether elected officials emailed each other about a controversial issue before voting on it, call the government agency’s office and ask for the records.

-Still not getting the public information you want?
+- Still not getting the public information you want?
 Let the Georgia First Amendment Foundation know.
-Our mission is to protect and expand citizens’ access to public meetings, proceedings and records.
-We can help.
-Fill out the request-for-help form and we’ll be in touch.
+Our mission is to protect and expand citizens’ access to public meetings,proceedings and records.
+Send us an email at firstname.lastname@example.org, and we’ll be in touch.